sunny/actor/README.md

 You can use this to trigger an early success.

+## Use with Rails

+The [service_actor-rails](https://github.com/sunny/actor-rails/) gem includes a Rails generator to create an actor and its spec.

+## Testing

+In your application, add automated testing to your actors as you would do to any other part of your applications.

+You will find that cutting your business logic into single purpose actors will make it easier for you to test your application.

 ## Build your own actor

 If you application already uses an "Actor" class, you can build your own by